vijaykiran/hoplon/README.md

 Most applications have some DOM structure that is repeated a number of times, once for each item in an array.
 This could be a list of to-do items which would be inserted into an ordered list, for example.
-The thing-looper mechanism is provided to accomplish this in a way that avoids coupling between data and DOM.
+The thing-looper mechanism is provided to accomplish this in a way that avoids coupling between application state and DOM.

 For example: